Poland rejects pope's 'white flag' remarks about Ukraine war

 There were incensed reactions in other countries too.

+"My Sunday morning take: One must not capitulate in face of evil, one must fight it and defeat it, so that the evil raises the white flag and capitulates," Latvia's President Edgars Rinkēvičs wrote on X.

-In Germany, a defence specialist in the coalition government of Chancellor Olaf Scholz sharply contradicted Francis' appeal for peace talks.
+In Germany, a defence specialist in the coalition government of Chancellor Olaf Scholz also sharply contradicted Francis' appeal.

 "Before the Ukrainian victims raise the white flag, the pope should loudly and unmistakably call on the brutal Russian perpetrators to take down their pirate flag - the symbol of death and Satan," Marie-Agnes Strack-Zimmermann, the chairwoman of the German Parliament's Defence Committee, told the Funke Mediengruppe newspapers on Sunday.